FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/intro_folder_monitor/_index.md

 #### FILE option

 When the METHOD parameter is set to FILE, the original file is not renamed.
-However, to prevent the file from being sent again when Transfer CFT{{< TransferCFT/componentshortname  >}} is restarted, and to keep track of persistent information about the file, a new file is created in the work\_dir directory.
-This new file contains metadata about the file that Transfer CFT{{< TransferCFT/componentshortname  >}} has generate.
+However, to prevent the file from being sent again when {{< TransferCFT/axwayvariablesComponentShortName  >}} is restarted, and to keep track of persistent information about the file, a new file is created in the work\_dir directory.
+This new file contains metadata about the file that {{< TransferCFT/axwayvariablesComponentShortName  >}} has generate.

 Submitting the SEND command occurs as follows:

-1. A new file with the same name as the original file, but suffixed with ****.met****, is created in the directory work\_dir in the same relative position as the original file.
-Metadata generated by Transfer CFT{{< TransferCFT/componentshortname >}} are written to this .met file.
+1. A new file with the same name as the original file, but suffixed with <span class="bold_in_para">****.met****</span>, is created in the directory work\_dir in the same relative position as the original file.
+Metadata generated by {{< TransferCFT/axwayvariablesComponentShortName >}} are written to this .met file.

     > **Note**
     >